Geographical indication: International issues

-Like trademarks, geographical indications are regulated locally by each country because conditions of registration such as differences in the generic use of terms vary from country to country.
-This is especially true of food and beverage names which frequently use geographical terms, but it may also be true of other products such as carpets (e.g. 'Shiraz'), handicrafts, flowers and perfumes.
+Like trademarks, geographical indications follow the "territoriality principle", which means that are regulated locally by each country because conditions of registration such as differences in the generic use of terms vary from country to country.
+This is especially true of food and beverage names which frequently use geographical terms, but it may also be true of other products such as textiles (e.g. 'Khatam of Shiraz'), handicrafts, flowers and perfumes.

 When products with GIs acquire a reputation of international magnitude, some other products may try to pass themselves off as the authentic GI products.
 This kind of competition is often seen as unfair, as it may discourage traditional producers as well as mislead consumers.
 Thus the European Union has pursued efforts to improve the protection of GI internationally.
 Inter alia, the European Union has established distinct legislation to protect geographical names in the fields of wines, spirits, agricultural products including beer.
 A register for protected geographical indications and denominations of origin relating to products in the field of agriculture including beer, but excluding mineral water, was established (DOOR).
 Another register was set up for wine region names, namely the E-Bacchus register.
 In November 2020, the European Union Intellectual Property Office launched the comprehensive database GI View covering food, wine, and spirit GIs.
 A private database project (GEOPRODUCT directory) intends to provide worldwide coverage.
 Accusations of 'unfair' competition should although be levelled with caution since the use of GIs sometimes comes from European immigrants who brought their traditional methods and skills with them.